Italian Baroque: Interiors

 The hot climate of Italy influenced the choosing of materials and planning of architecture.
-For flooring, tile, marble and stone were used; terrazzo flooring, created by chips of marble case into cement, was also sometimes used in interiors.
+For flooring, tile, marble and stone were used; terrazzo flooring, created by chips of marble cast into cement, was also sometimes used in interiors.
 All of these materials helped cool the space.
 Consideration of geographic location was also examined during construction planning.
 For example, on average, Sicily receives 1,000 more hours of sunshine each year than Turin.
 The facades in Sicilian-built architecture seem extremely massive in comparison to contemporary ones in the Italian mainland.
 Regional variations like this can be seen throughout Italy, including Rome.

 The role of furniture in Roman interiors was to emphasize social status and to simply add a decorative element to the interior.
-Carving was the preferred method of decorating furniture; while walnut was the primary furniture wood.
+Carving was the preferred method of decorating furniture, while walnut was the primary furniture wood.
 Emphasis for furniture was on carved and turned members, which were elaborately placed on high-back armchairs and tables.

 Spatial relationships for the interior in the age of the Baroque changed from the block structure of the Renaissance to more open planning.
 Grand proportions were typical in Baroque interiors.
 The salone was given high priority, again with an emphasis on exaggerated decoration, this time incorporating accents into the room at different heights.
 Niches, entablatures, pediments and wall reliefs created dynamics within the space.